IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/docs/cloudfoundry.md

 Plus, a couple more since we have two apps:
  - `USE_WEATHER_SERVICE`: true
- - `MICROSERVICE_URL`: <i>name1</i>.mybluemix.net
+ - `MICROSERVICE_URL`: {proxy_name}.mybluemix.net

 Now we start the 2nd app:
-`bx app start <name2>`
+`bx app start {app_name}`

-You can now test the apps by going to http://<i>name2</i>.mybluemix.net
+You can now test the apps by going to http://{app_name}.mybluemix.net

 ## Takeaway points
 To push an app, we simply use `bx app push` or `cf push` command.
 There is no container image or repository involved.
 Cloud Foundry has wide inventories of build packs to support different programming languages.
 If you run `cf marketplace`, you can find the huge list of services provided by Bluemix that can easily be consumed by your application.
 When pushing multi apps that need to communicate to each other, however, it is a little hacky.
-Another common practice than the environment variables we used in this example, is to bind a message queue service.
+Another common alternative to creating public routes and sharing through environment variables as used in this example, is to bind a message queue service for communication.

 # Code Structure